ivangeorgiew/ropework/README.md

 * `isDevelopment`
   * type: `boolean`
   * default: `process.env.NODE_ENV !== 'production'`
-  * definition: Boolean to decide if we should log devMsg
+  * definition: Boolean that indicates if the environment is not in prod

 * `devErrorLogger`
   * type: `devMsg` -> ?